rmorabia/sophi-li.github.io/src/pages/posts/2020-05-24-es6-modern-javascript/index.md

 ## Conclusion

 And there we have it!
 You now know how to use a lot of commonly used ES6+ JavaScript features.
-Test your JavaSript knowledge with some [JavaScript questions by Lydia Hallie](https://github.com/lydiahallie/javascript-questions).
+Test your JavaScript knowledge with some [JavaScript questions by Lydia Hallie](https://github.com/lydiahallie/javascript-questions).